HHS/TANF-app/docs/Heuristics.md

       </tr>
       <tr valign="top">
         <td class="col-indicator">Code methods are short and simple, and maintainable </td>
         <td class="col-good-sign">Methods are generally shorter than 25 lines of code.
 The methods generally have few conditionals to minimize cyclomatic complexity.
-The team may include automated tests like [flake8](https://www.flake8rules.com/rules/C901.html) to check for code readability and complexity.
+The team may include automated tests like <a href="https://www.flake8rules.com/rules/C901.html">flake8</a> to check for code readability and complexity.
         <br><br>Methods are easy to test.
 Method function can outputs can be reasoned out by review of the method and the accompanying tests.
         <br><br><b>Non dev:</b> Coded methods are short.
 At the individual-method level, there are only a few pieces of logic.
 We favor coding styles that allow for testing and clarity.</td>
         <td class="col-bad-sign">Methods are very long and cram a lot of different iterations or conditionals into a single method.
 Methods are hard to test.